dswesty/SodSolver/README.md

 In the exposition above we have followed the solution as outlined by LeVeque (2002) although our notation differs slightly from that of LeVeque's.
 For the case where $P_L < P_R$, the reverse Sod problem,  the structure of the solution is the mirror image  of that for the case where $P_L > P_R$.
-Wee refer the reader to LeVeque for the details of the solution for the reverse Sod problem.
+We refer the reader to LeVeque for the details of the solution for the reverse Sod problem.

-The code in this repository can handle both the $P_L > P_R$ and the $P_L < P_R$ cases.
+Note that the code in this repository can handle both the $P_L > P_R$ and the $P_L < P_R$ cases.